metaplex-foundation/aura/consistency_check/README.md

 ## Compressed assets

-Binary `compressed_assets` is taking `csv` file with tree keys and check proof for each minted asset in a tree.
+The binary `compressed_assets` takes a `csv` file with tree keys and checks the proof for each minted asset in a tree.

-Here is example of `csv` file it expects to receive:
+Here is an example of the `csv` file it expects to receive:

 ```csv
 5wmXasetQTJJ54L3MJta8a4TNPX9piBDneRsC2m2x3Lw